-\section{Experimental Details for MuJoCo}
+\section{Experimental details for MuJoCo}

-We here introduce state-based control tasks (Half-CheetahFwd-Back, Half-Cheetah-Vel, and Humanoid-Direc-2D) in detail, following the setting of previous meta RL works~\cite{finn2017model,rakelly2019efficient}.
+We here introduce state-based control tasks, including Half-CheetahFwd-Back, Half-Cheetah-Vel, and Humanoid-Direc-2D, in detail, following the setting of previous meta RL works~\cite{27,29}.

 \begin{itemize} \item \textbf{Half-Cheetah-Fwd-Back.} This task distribution includes two tasks: moving forward and moving backward. \item \textbf{Half-Cheetah-Vel.} This task distribution hopes the agent to move forward and achieve the target velocity.
-There are 100 training tasks and 30 testing tasks for experiments. \item \textbf{Humanoid-Direc-2D.} This task distribution hopes the agent to move in the target direction.
-There are 100 training tasks and 30 testing tasks for experiments. \end{itemize}
+There are 100 training tasks and 30 test tasks for experiments. \item \textbf{Humanoid-Direc-2D.} This task distribution hopes the agent to move in the target direction.
+There are 100 training tasks and 30 test tasks for experiments. \end{itemize}

 Moreover, we introduce some details about our experiments.
 Our codes are based on Python and the deep learning library PyTorch.
 All algorithms are trained on one NVIDIA GeForce RTX 2080 Ti.
-We select 1 as the action repeat for all experiments following.
+Each seed and each task setting will take around 1 day.
+We select 1 as the action repeat for all following experiments.

-\section{Ablation Study}
+\section{Ablation study}

-\subsection{Dynamic Generalization}
+\subsection{Dynamic generalization}

 As TAD utilizes all historical information to infer the environment, it can be directly applied to more general settings with different observations, dynamics, and/or actions.
 To evaluate the performance of TAD in these settings, we have conducted the following four experiments based on DMControl: